jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

 Replace `<host>` and `<your_context_root>` with the appropriate values.
 You should receive an xml file containing a formal description of the webservice.

-Now, register the webservice's `startWaiter` method as a CloudFlow service using the workflow-editor GUI.
+Now, register the webservice's `startWaiter` method as a CAxMan service using the workflow-editor GUI.
 See [level-2 tutorials](../level_2_modifying_workflows) for details on how to do that.
 Make sure that you select _asynchronous service_ during the registration.